burst-apps-team/burst-wiki/burst-wiki.md

 ### Fair Release

-Burst was released with advance public notice, without premine[2], [ICO](https://en.wikipedia.org/wiki/Initial_coin_offering) and without airdrops.
+Burst was released with advance public notice, without premine[2], without airdrops, and without an [ICO](https://en.wikipedia.org/wiki/Initial_coin_offering).
 All Burst in existence today has been mined beginning with the genesis block using the PoC algorithm.

 ### Equal Opportunities